-Industry companies are also having success stories from the Institute of Data graduates such as MJ Mirzazadeh – CEO of Round Table Apps, who was looking to hire new talent for two data-driven projects, and decided to hire a recent IoD graduate with a Data Science Level 1 Certification.
+Industry companies are also experiencing hiring success stories with Institute of Data graduates, such as MJ Mirzazadeh – CEO of Round Table Apps, who was looking to hire new talent for two data-driven projects and decided to hire a professional with the Institute of Data’s Data Science Industry Certification.

 5. Data science and analytics professionals’ future salary outlook in the next 3 to 10 years

 In the current big data climate, there are an abundance of businesses seeking data science and analytics professionals to lead their data-driven business initiatives.
 However, there aren’t enough qualified data science professionals to meet the needs of every business.

 • 2018 data scientist salary in Australia averages: AUD$126k (an increase of 18% from 2017)

 • 2018 data scientist salary in Singapore averages: SGD$70k – SGD$99k+ (AUD $70 – $99k)

 • 2018 data scientist salary in United States averages: USD$131k (Averaging AUD$181k)

 This high-demand low-supply scenario means the career outlook and the salary outlook for data scientists is on the rise, and will continue to climb over the next 3-10 years.
 Australia is expected to catch up to the US tech market in the next 3 years, with the Australian data scientist salary average surging, and expected to range between AUD$150k – AUD$180k by 2021.